Head office:Stirling Cryogenics BV

 Superconducting Magnet Cooling

-A system according to the above concept can be built as one to one, in which one Stirling Cryogenerator cools one magnet at the time.
-Or can be built with multiple Cryogenerators cooling multiple magnets in parallel.
-Choice of this set-up depends on the logistic requirements and preferences of the customer.
+A system based on this concept can be configured in a one-to-one arrangement, where one Stirling cryocooler cools one magnet at a time.
+Alternatively, it can be built with multiple cryocoolers cooling multiple magnets in parallel.
+The choice of this setup depends on the logistical requirements and preferences of the customer.

-All systems include an elaborate valving and connection system and control, for coupling and de-coupling of the magnets.
-The operator needs to physically connect VJ line couplings, after which the system takes over and ensures purging, vacuum pumping and filling of the helium loop in the correct sequence to avoid risk of freezing or polluting cold lines with air.
+All Stirling systems include a required valving and connection system, along with controls for coupling and decoupling the magnets.
+The operator needs only to physically connect the VJ line couplings, after which the system takes over and ensures purging, vacuum pumping, and filling of the helium loop in the correct sequence to avoid the risk of freezing or contaminating cold lines with air.

-Stirling Cryogenics can design and offer a customized system for your specific project, please contact us to discuss your requirements.
+Stirling Cryogenics can design and offer a customized system for your specific project.

 Leaflet